Editor note: Updated October 28, 2021. This article will continue to evolve.

 Over the past year, the pandemic and accompanying economic free-fall has disrupted almost everything about our lives, including the social connections we depend upon for survival and happiness.

 The big idea here is to maintain a flourishing social life under a challenging new set of conditions.
 This means a whole range of innovative practices, habits and designs that capitalize on community members own knowledge about life in their hometowns.

-In order to connect, people need to be seen, heard and empathize with each other.
+In order to reconnect, people need to be seen, heard and empathize with each other.
 That can happen with a nod, wink, smile, a few nice words, a casual remark, or a short conversation.
 These important connections not only strengthen relationships but encourage people to keep working together to overcome this catastrophe.

-2. Use Sidewalks and Streets to Restore Social Connections
+2. Use Sidewalks to Restore Social Connections

 This idea is limited by the fact that sidewalks in many cities are too small, barely giving folks enough room to pass each other.
-One bold idea, based on successful already underway, is to reapportion one-third of the streets in a city to be vehicle-free, another third shared equally between vehicles and people on foot or bikes, and the last third primarily for vehicle traffic.
+One bold idea, based on successes already underway, is to reapportion one-third of the streets in a city to be vehicle-free, another third shared equally between vehicles and people on foot or bikes, and the last third primarily for vehicle traffic.
 The result, is that sidewalks could be immediately doubled in size, parking could move out further from the curb to allow more room encouraging physical distancing and social connections.